Let's talk about measuring penises. Specifically, your penis.

 Is it big?
 Small?
 Average?

-The big question, and really the only reason most guys measure, is to know where they fit in.
+The big question, and really the only reason that most guys measure, is to find out where they fit on the scale of penis size.
 You want to know if you've got a big one.
 It might seem like it's a simple answer of "X inches or longer is big", but the reality is a bit more complicated than that.

 But when you get down to it, the average penis is roughly 5.5 inches long and 4.5 inches around, and the vast majority of penises land within half an inch on either size of those measurements.
 Want to know more?
 Hit the links below for everything you need to know about penis size!